debiasing/AMSEL/README.md

 jupyter lab adaptive_model_selection.ipynb
 ```

 > ⏳ **Note on Execution Time and Caching**: Please be aware that the first time you run the experiment for a given dataset, it will be computationally intensive.
-On a modern GPU (e.g., an NVIDIA RTX 3090), this initial run can take approximately 30-60 minutes as it involves extracting features from the entire dataset and training the full family of candidate models.
-These artifacts are cached in the `outputs/[dataset_name]/` directory.
-Subsequent runs will be much faster!
-To re-run from scratch, simply delete the `.pkl` files in that folder.
+On a modern GPU (e.g., an NVIDIA RTX 3090), this initial run can take approximately 30-60 minutes, in addition to the time required to download the datasets and model weights.
+This is because it involves extracting features from the entire dataset and training the full family of candidate models.
+These artifacts are cached in the outputs/[dataset_name]/ directory, so subsequent runs will be much faster!
+To re-run from scratch, simply delete the .pkl files in that folder.

 ### Reproducing Hyperparameter Search (Optional)